rcholic/GoStatic/readme.md

-### Multiple static path served by Go HTTP Server from different directories
+### Multiple static paths served by Go HTTP Server from different directories

 1. This is an experimentation with go http server serving static files/images from different directories on disk.
 I also tested adding a new static path after starting the server, and surprisingly it works as well :)